-- Does the employer support working from home; flexible time; support for child-care, especially in emergencies?
+- Does the employer support working from home; flexible time; and support for child care, especially in emergencies?

 - Are there recruitment policies that encourage women to apply, as well as other policies that would help to attract and retain women and provide an environment in which they can thrive?

-From any vantage point, organisations having more women in leadership roles, will be creating more profitable businesses, and organisations which promote diversity are the ones you are looking for.
+From any vantage point, organisations having more women in leadership roles will be creating more profitable businesses, and organisations that promote diversity are the ones you are looking for.